assist-project/dtls-fuzzer/README.md

 **dtls-fuzzer** is a Java tool which performs protocol state fuzzing of DTLS servers.
-To that end, it supports the following functionality:
+More concretely, it supports the following functionality:
-1. given an alphabet, can automatically generate a model of a local/remote DTLS server implementation.
+1. given an alphabet, can automatically generate a model of a local/remote DTLS server implementation;
-2. given a test (sequence of inputs) and an alphabet, can execute the test on a DTLS server implementation.
+2. given a test (sequence of inputs) and an alphabet, can execute the test on a DTLS server implementation;
-3. run a batch learning task, involving multiple
+3. run a batch learning task, involving multiple learning runs.

-**dtls-fuzzer** uses **TLS-Attacker** to generate/parse DTLS messages as well as to maintain state.
+**dtls-fuzzer** uses [TLS-Attacker][tlsattacker] to generate/parse DTLS messages as well as to maintain state.
-To that end, as part of the work, **TLS-Attacker** has been extended with support for DTLS.
+To that end, **TLS-Attacker** has been extended with support for DTLS.
-The extension is available in the version 3.0 of **TLS-Attacker**.
+**dtls-fuzzer** relies on version 3.0 of **TLS-Attacker**, a version implementing the DTLS enhancement.

 # Artifact contents
 The artifact contains:
-1. a description of the file structure of **dtls-fuzzer**, including source code and experimental data consistent with that displayed in the paper.
+1. a description of the file structure of **dtls-fuzzer**, including source code and experimental data consistent with that displayed in the paper;
 2. a walkthrough for evaluating **dtls-fuzzer** on a chosen SUT (System Under Test)/ DTLS server implementation.

 # dtls-fuzzer file structure
 The most important folders in **dtls-fuzzer**'s root directory are:
-1. 'src', directory containing the Java source code of **dtls-fuzzer**.
+1. 'src', directory containing the Java source code of **dtls-fuzzer**;
-2. 'examples', directory containing examples of alphabets, tests, specifications (i.e. models) and example of arguments that can be supplied to **dtls-fuzzer**, to launch learning experiments.
-Files here are used as inputs for learning experiments.
+2. 'examples', directory containing examples of alphabets, tests, specifications (i.e. models), and, argument files that can be supplied to **dtls-fuzzer** in order to launch learning experiments.
+Files in this directory are used as inputs for learning experiments;
-3. 'experiments', directory containing data pertaining to experiments.
-Some of this data also serves as input during learning experiments.
+3. 'experiments', directory containing data relating to experiments.
+Some of this data also serves as input for learning experiments.
 The most notable folders are:
     1. 'suts', with binaries for Java SUTs.
-These SUTs are custom-made DTLS server programs whose source code is publically available.
+These SUTs are custom-made DTLS server programs whose source code is publically available;
     2. 'patches', patches that were applied to some SUTs (particularly to utilities) before the source code was compiled.
-The primary purpose of these patches was to prevent timing induced-behavior during learning, enable/disable functionality in the SUT, and configure parameters such as the pre-shared key.
+The primary purpose of these patches was to prevent timing induced-behavior during learning, enable/disable functionality in the SUT, and configure parameters such as the pre-shared key;
-    4. 'keystore', key material (e.g. public-private key pairs, Java keystores) used during learning
+    4. 'keystore', key material (e.g. public-private key pairs, Java keystores) used during learning;
-    5. 'results', experimental results
+    5. 'results', experimental results.

 ## Experimental results
 'experiments/results' contains experimental results, which are the main output of the work.
 In particular
-- 'all_ciphers' contains output folders for all the experiments run
+- 'all_ciphers' contains output folders for all the experiments run;
     - 'mapper' contains experimental results which help justify some of the mapper decisions made (see Section 5.2)
 - 'included' contains output folders for converging experiments (converging means that learning successfully generates a model).
-Note that not all experiments in 'all_ciphers' converged
+Note that not all experiments in 'all_ciphers' converged;
-- 'archive' contains previous experiments not considered in the work
+- 'archive' contains previous experiments not considered in the work.

 Output folders are named based on the experiment configuration, that is:
-- the SUT/implementation tested,
+- the SUT/implementation tested;
-- the alphabet used,
+- the alphabet used;
-- where applicable whether client certification was required (req), optional (nreq) or disabled (none),
+- where applicable whether client certification was required (req), optional (nreq) or disabled (none);
-- the testing algorithm: random walk (rwalk) or an adaptation of it (stests).
-Experiments using the adaptation have not been included in the paper.
+- the testing algorithm: random walk (rwalk) or an adaptation of it (stests);
+    - experiments using the adaptation have not been included in the paper
 - optionally, whether retransmissions were included (incl or excl).
 Retransmissions were included by default.

 An output folder contains:
-- 'alphabet.xml', the alphabet
+- 'alphabet.xml', the alphabet;
-- 'command.args', the arguments file used
+- 'command.args', the arguments file used;
-- 'sul.config', SUT-dependant configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone
+- 'sul.config', SUT-dependant configuration for **TLS-Attacker**,  the same configuration could be used to execute workflow traces on the SUT using **TLS-Attacker** alone;
-- 'hyp[0-9]+.dot', intermediate hypotheses
+- 'hyp[0-9]+.dot', intermediate hypotheses;
-- 'statistics.txt', experiment statistics such as the total number of tests, learning time.
-Table 4 displays this data
+- 'statistics.txt', experiment statistics such as the total number of tests, learning time;
+    - Table 4 displays this data
-- 'nondet.log', logs of encountered non-deterministic behavior
+- 'nondet.log', logs of encountered non-deterministic behavior;
-- 'learnedModel.dot', in case learning converged, the learned model (or final hypothesis)
+- 'learnedModel.dot', in case learning converged, the learned model (or final hypothesis);
 - 'error.msg', an error message generated in case the experiment failed/learning was stopped and hence, did not converge to a final model.
-The main culprit is non-determinism.
+    - The main culprit is time-related non-determinism (same inputs lead to different results).

 The evaluator can check (for example) that experimental results in 'included' correspond to those displayed in Table 4, or that configurations tested in Table 2 also appear in 'all_ciphers'.
 Note that models appearing in the paper were the result of significant pruning.
-See more here **TODO**.
+Hence the learned models may not be reflective of the models displayed in the paper.

 # dtls-fuzzer evaluation steps
 For the purpose of evaluating **dtls-fuzzer** it is necessary to perform the following steps: